srt0/codescope.nvim/README.md

 ## 🔧 Troubleshooting
 If colors don't appear correctly:
 1. Verify true color support: `:echo has('termguicolors')` should return `1`
-2. Check colorscheme is loaded: `:colorscheme` should show `everblush`
+2. Check colorscheme is loaded: `:colorscheme` should show `codescope`
 3. Ensure Treesitter parsers are installed: `:TSUpdate`

 ## Credits